FundedNext review: The best value alternative to FTMO, with a real regulatory context to understand

 Corporate facts worth knowing

-FundedNext is operated by a UAE-registered corporate entity, as disclosed on the company's own regulatory page.
-The firm publishes its corporate structure openly, which is a better baseline of transparency than many competitors.
+FundedNext is operated by a UAE-registered corporate entity.
 The business does not hold an AFSL in Australia, an FCA licence in the UK, or a CySEC licence in the EU, because the challenge-based prop firm model does not require any of these under typical interpretation.
-See the regulation section below for what this means in practice for Australian users.
+For Australian traders who want an ASIC-regulated prop firm with AFCA dispute resolution instead, see FTMO, which is the only major challenge-based prop firm operating under an Australian AFSL.

 The firm operates across forex, commodities, indices, and more recently futures, with platform support spanning MT4, MT5, cTrader, and Match-Trader.
-Challenge account sizes range up to USD 300,000 simulated capital, with scaling programs that can grow the account further through continued performance.
+Challenge account sizes range up to USD 300,000 simulated capital.

 Third, algorithmic and EA traders.
-FundedNext explicitly permits algorithmic trading and expert advisors across its challenge accounts, subject to the usual rule compliance.
-Some prop firms restrict algo activity or apply extra scrutiny to EA performance.
-FundedNext's position is more welcoming.
+FundedNext explicitly permits algorithmic trading and expert advisors across its challenge accounts.

 Fourth, traders who want futures as a later addition.
-FundedNext recently added futures challenges alongside its original forex offering, making it one of the few firms covering both asset classes under one account management system.
-This is useful if your strategy bridges both markets.
+FundedNext recently added futures challenges alongside its original forex offering.
+For retail forex alongside prop, see the best forex brokers Australia ranking.

 Challenge types and pricing